ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/oVirt_concepts.rst

 =======

 These are the units of code Ansible executes.
-Each module has a particular use, from creating virtual machines on RHV/ oVirt to managing clusters within a oVirt/ RHV datacenter.
+Each module has a particular use, from creating virtual machines on oVirt/RHV to managing clusters within a oVirt/RHV datacenter.
 You can invoke a single module with a task, or invoke several different modules in a playbook.
 For an idea of how many modules Ansible includes, take a look at the
- :ref:`list of RHV modules<RHV_ansible_module_index>`.
+ :ref:`list of oVirt modules<oVirt_ansible_module_index>`.

 Playbooks